 An article I wrote for the GoodTherapy.org blog.
 The important take-away: depression is a serious illness.
 Mild to moderate depression often can be treated through psychotherapy and improved relationships and self-care.
 But if you need medication to recover, it’s still important to get better however you need to.

 After my second child was born, my stress level was off the charts.
 My older son got kicked out of two preschools (he wouldn’t use the potty!) and I was scrambling to find a preschool that would take him.
-I never made enough milk for the new baby because he was so big and I was so stressed out, and he refused to nurse as soon as he started solid foods.
+I never made enough milk for the new baby because he was so big and I was so stressed out, and he refused to nurse completely as soon as he started solid foods.
 I felt guilty about “failing” at breastfeeding and I was also afraid that I would not be able to go back to work after maternity leave because I couldn’t find full-time daycare that would take my challenging and potty-resistant older son.

 In the meantime, I had difficulties in my marriage.
 My husband worked a lot, and when he was there he criticized my parenting style, my cooking, and my housekeeping.
 Even our challenging preschooler was my fault!
 I was trying my best to make everyone happy, but I was clearly failing.

 During this time, I started to have odd physical symptoms.
 I started feeling that the room was tilting and that I was off-balance.
 I had to lie down and felt the room was spinning around me.
-My doctor thought it was either an inner-ear infection or possibly MS, and I was sent for neurological testing.
+My doctor thought it was either an inner-ear infection or possibly Multiple Sclerosis, and I was sent for neurological testing.
 The tests came back normal, although MS couldn’t be ruled out (a bonus for my anxiety, of course!).

 My symptoms came and went, and then began to include nausea and vomiting along with the dizziness, a complete lack of appetite, and an inability to sleep.
-I had a fever on and off for a couple of months and my white blood-cell count was high.
-I lost 16 pounds, slept about three to four hours a night, and threw up regularly — out the door of the car, in the sink at the pediatrician’s office, etc. I felt that my body was swaying even when I was perfectly still, and my bed felt like it was shaking as I lay in it trying to sleep.
-My skin felt prickly and my hands tingled.
+I had a low-grade fever on and off for a couple of months and my white blood-cell count was high.
+I lost 16 pounds beyond the baby weight, slept about three to four hours a night, and threw up regularly — out the door of the car, in the sink at the pediatrician’s office, etc. I felt that my body was swaying even when I was perfectly still, and my bed felt like it was shaking as I lay in it trying to sleep.
+My skin felt prickly, my chest burned and my hands tingled.
 The dizziness made watching TV or reading impossible, and walking or driving became difficult.
 I felt sure that I was dying.

-After about four months, I fell apart completely and told my doctor that he had to hospitalize me because I was dying, and at that point I wanted to die if they couldn’t stop the agony I was living in.
-I was admitted to a psychiatric hospital, but my doctor was still sending me around to specialists, trying to figure out what was physically wrong with me.
+After about four months, I fell apart completely and told my doctor that he had to hospitalize me because I was dying, and at that point I wanted to die if they couldn’t stop the misery I was living in.
+I was admitted to a psychiatric inpatient unit, but my doctor was still sending me around to specialists, trying to figure out what was physically wrong with me.

 After I was released from the hospital I did a full-day partial hospitalization program for a month, which gave me time for the antidepressant to start working and allowed me to take care of myself for a change.
 I learned in group therapy about the ways in which I had prioritized my responsibility for others way above self-care, in unhealthy and unhelpful ways, and I began to heal.
-With the help of medication, therapy, and couples counseling, I recovered.
-I still had plenty of anxiety at times, but I also had joy and passion for life.
-I became a lactation educator, started a small business helping other new moms, and led new parent groups for several years, and eight years later I went back to school to become a Marriage and Family Therapist.
+With the help of medication, therapy, and later couples counseling, I recovered.
+I still had anxiety at times, but I also had joy and passion for life.
+I became a lactation educator, started a small business helping other new moms, and led new parent support groups for several years.
+Eight years later I went back to school to become a Marriage and Family Therapist.

-I still have to be vigilant about managing stress and self-care.
-I tell myself that this is the “gift” of being prone to depression and anxiety: I don’t have the “luxury” of tolerating a great deal of stress like some people seem to do, or living life in a way that generally makes me unhappy.
+I still have to be vigilant about managing stress and maintaining good self-care.
+I tell myself that this is the “gift” of being prone to depression and anxiety: I don’t have the luxury of tolerating a great deal of stress like some people seem to do, or living life in a way that generally makes me unhappy.
 I am obligated to do work that I love, to have a healthy relationship with my husband, and to prioritize joy, peace and comfort as well as caring for my family.
 I know that I always have to be mindful to avoid a recurrence of depression, but I also know that I am strong and resilient and will do whatever I have to do to be healthy and take good care of myself and my children.

-My illness began when my second child was seven months old, and yet no one ever considered a postpartum disorder.
-My symptoms were consistent with panic disorder and depression, and yet my doctor and my therapist never considered these diagnoses.
+My mental health issues began when my second child was seven months old, and yet no one ever considered a postpartum condition.
+My symptoms were fully consistent with panic disorder and depression, and yet my doctor and my therapist (yes, a trained therapist!) never considered these diagnoses.
 My hope is that in the future, mothers and their caregivers become better educated to recognize perinatal mood and anxiety disorders so that they can be treated early and mothers can return to enjoying their lives again.

 - If you need immediate help, please call the National Suicide Hotline at 1-800-273-TALK (8255)

-- If you are looking for pregnancy or postpartum support and local resources, please call or email us:
+- If you are looking for pregnancy or postpartum support and local resources, please call or email Postpartum Support International:

 Call PSI Warmline (English & Spanish) 1-800-944-4PPD (4773)